open-telemetry/opentelemetry-operator/docs/api.md

 The specification for the PersistentVolumeClaim.
 The entire content is copied unchanged into the PVC that gets created from this template.
-The same fields as in a PersistentVolumeClaim are also valid here.

 <table>
     <thead>